marnaji/Project-1/README.md

 # Project-1

-/// Project Title - RIDE SHARE COMPARISON, UBER v LYFT
+## Project Title - RIDE SHARE COMPARISON, UBER v LYFT

-/// Team Members - Shingvi Prachi // Maryam Najiarani // Sundar Nivetha // Calvin Kleber // Mike Strati // Pratik Deshmane

-/// Project Description/Outline - we will compare WEATHER, LOCATION, TIME OF DAY, and DESTINATION as it relates to UBER versus LYFT
+### Team Members
+- Shingvi Prachi
+- Maryam Najiarani
+- Nivetha Sundar
+- Calvin Kleber
+- Mike Strati
+- Pratik Deshmane

+### Project Description/Outline
+Uber and Lyft's ride prices are not constant like public transport.
+They are greatly affected by the demand and supply of rides at a given time.
+Our analysis aims to understand the relationships of rideshare pricing when compared against external factors like time of day, day of the week and possibly even weather.
+The dataset we are analyzing covers simulated rides between a few hot locations in Boston, MA taken in the span of about a week in Nov/Dec of 2018.

-/// Research Questions to Answer -
+### Research Questions to Answer -

 1 - Weather relationship to Ride Time ?